kpocza/LoWe/docs/x.md

    The actual GUI is presented through the Framebuffer Exposer window.
 If it has focus, the keyboard input is forwarded to X. To capture (and release) mouse hold the Ctrl+Alt keys and click the left mouse button on top of the mouse cursor presented in the above mentioned window.

 ![run progs](img/x/06_wmakerrunning.jpg "Run graphical apps")

+## Steps to follow - Simplified way

+The same effect can be achieved by additional parameterization loweagent that will start the application to be supervised itself.
+The rules and changes to the complex way are the following:

+1. Two Bash windows are enough
+2. LoWeExposer has to be started in the same way as described above
+3. Starting ```sudo loweagent -e "X -o x.log"``` will start and attach to the X process
+4. In the second window the ```export DISPLAY=:0``` and ```wmaker``` commands are to be executed